nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-2/index.md

 ```
 Note that in the detailed results, for each match, there were statistics for Team 1 (T1) and Team 2 (T2).
 For each game there are two rows, so that both teams, for each game, can be T1 and T2.
 This will be important later on.

 From there, a dictionary of *aggregation expressions* was created.
-Basically, for each column name in the previous list of columns, a function was stored that would calculate the mean of the column, and add rename it, by adding a suffix, "mean".
+Basically, for each column name in the previous list of columns, a function was stored that would calculate the mean of the column, and rename it, by adding a suffix, "mean".

 ```python